xncbf/xncbf/README.md

 >>> ItMe.hi()
 hey 👋, i'm Joon Hwan
-currently i work in backend-engineer @ FreeD Soft in 🇰🇷 i speak ko-KR and 🐍v3.12 some things i like: 🍔, 💻, 🐍, 🐶, 🐈, ☕️, 🍺, 🍷
+currently i work in backend-engineer @ab180 in 🇰🇷 i speak ko-KR and 🐍v3.12 some things i like: 🍔, 💻, 🐍, 🐶, 🐈, ☕️, 🍺, 🍷
 ```